ashilohfaith-debug/LeetCode/Day003/twoSum.md

 `HashMap<Integer, Integer> map = new HashMap<>();`

-The above line creates a HashMap called `map` in Java, which stores unique integer keys and non-unique integer values.
+The above line creates a HashMap called `map` in Java, which stores unique `Integer` keys and non-unique `Integer` values.

 Within a for loop, we use the `put()` function to add the values along with their unique keys into the HashMap.